What is TSS Summer Programs?

 What's your profile of a TSS Summer Programs student?

 The Southport School's Summer Programs provide research-based academic support for students who are not achieving their full potential because of a learning or attention issue.

-Our programs are not designed to support the needs of students who are identified with: Autism spectrum disorders, Developmental delays, Oppositional Defiant Disorder (ODD), and Social (Pragmatic) Communications Disorder (SCD).
+Our programs are not designed to support the needs of students who are identified with: Autism Spectrum Disorders (ASD), developmental delays, Oppositional Defiant Disorder (ODD), and Social (Pragmatic) Communications Disorder (SCD).
 Questions about whether our programs would be a good fit for your child?
 Please contact the Admissions office.

 Please click here to receive our 2020 Summer Programs brochure.